akody/akody.github.io/index.md

 4. **Kody, A.**, West, A., and Molzahn, D.K.
 (2022).
 "Sharing the Load: Considering Fairness in De-Energization Scheduling to Mitigate Wildfire Ignition Risk Using Rolling Optimization," To be presented at the 61st Conference on Decision and Control in Cancun, Mexico. [[link]](https://arxiv.org/abs/2204.06543)

 5. Owen Aquino, A.D., R. Harris, **Kody, A.**, and Molzahn, D.K.
 (2022).
-"Comparing Machine Learning and Optimization Approaches for the $N-K$ Interdiction Problem Considering Load Variability," To be presented at the 56th Hawaii International Conference on System Sciences (HICSS) in Maui, HI. [[link]](https://molzahn.github.io/pubs/owen_aquino_harris_kody_molzahn-ml_for_n-k.pdf)
+"Comparing Machine Learning and Optimization Approaches for the N-k Interdiction Problem Considering Load Variability," To be presented at the 56th Hawaii International Conference on System Sciences (HICSS) in Maui, HI. [[link]](https://molzahn.github.io/pubs/owen_aquino_harris_kody_molzahn-ml_for_n-k.pdf)

 6. **Kody, A**. and Scruggs, J.T.
 (2021).
 “MPC Trajectory Feasibility Constraints for Self-Powered Control Systems,” IEEE Transactions on Automatic Control. [[link]](https://ieeexplore.ieee.org/abstract/document/9640555?casa_token=L1_12V5KBhEAAAAA:BvJhQZuWnprQFiAZ2nlOYJMrfkj8Q9NUecCRpDRLe2L6sUDEIsKzkEEwxic_5lwE9LXC4oNx)